amazon-archives/aws-full-stack-template/workshop/readme.md

 #### Step 1: Tear apart the search extension in Section 1

 In order to figure out how you can build a generic extension on top of an existing application (ideally any application), first start by tearing apart the search extension we discussed in Part 3, Section 1.
 Open the CloudFormation template and understand the different elements that are being deployed.
 Open the Lambda functions to explore the logic for how/when conditional checks are made.
+You can find all the resources for the search extension along with the CloudFormation template in the [**Extensions** folder](https://github.com/awslabs/aws-full-stack-template/tree/master/extensions/search-api).

 #### Step 2: Decide what type of extension you want to build